 Avoid The Roofing Scams

 If you are in the market for a new roof, avoid contractors looking to handle your insurance claim or that claims to charge everything to your insurance company.
+Be smart.

 Always demand detailed written estimates and never allow a contractor to represent you with your insurance company.